The rabbi’s son holds up a pineapple at our community seder. The pineapple symbolizes welcome and inclusion.

 Congregation Beth Israel strives to be inclusive.
-We welcome Jews and spiritual seekers of all stripes, dual-heritage families, unpartnered people and families of all configurations.
-We welcome Jews of Color.
-We welcome LGBTQIA folks and their families as well as straight folks and their families.
+We welcome Jews and spiritual seekers of all stripes.
+We welcome dual-heritage (a.k.a. interfaith) families, single people, and families of all configurations.
+We welcome Jews of Color and LGBTQIA folks and their families.
 As one of our high holiday anthems exhorts, “Come, come, whoever you are!”

 Who is a Member?

 Our community is made up of people and families of all sorts.
 Our membership includes Jews and their immediate family members.
 Since 2000 we have been affiliated with the Reform movement; we welcome Jews of every denominational background.
 All members may participate in our education programs, in receiving spiritual counseling from our rabbi, in our social events, and in our religious services.
 And most of our programming is open to members (those who formally join the synagogue and pay dues to support our continued existence) and non-members alike.
 If you are not yet a member of CBI but would like to join, please contact us and we’ll get a membership application sent to you right away!
 (And please don’t let fiscal concerns hold you back from joining.)